Apply to vote by proxy

 Deadline for proxy vote applications

-To vote by proxy vote in the local elections on 3 May, your application must be received by the electoral registration officer by 5pm on Wednesday 25 April.
+The normal deadline to apply to vote by proxy vote in the local elections on 3 May, was 5pm on Wednesday 25 April.
+In some circumstances it may be possible to apply for an Emergency proxy.

 Proxy votes for an indefinite period